SIMILARITIES AND DIFFERENCES FROM PYTHON

 - Format tags:

-signed (can be positive or negative) decimal integer%f
+%ccharacter%dor%isigned (can be positive or negative) decimal integer%ffloat%lflong float%sstring of characters%ppointer

 Control Characters